 Clustering, a key technique in unsupervised learning, forms subgroups so that cases in a particular subgroup are more alike than those in another subgroup.
-The Cluster platform in JMP lets you scale and transform variables before analysis, provides various distance measures, and includes hierarchical and K-means clustering.
+The Cluster platform in JMP lets you scale and transform variables before analysis, provides various distance measures, and includes hierarchical and k-means clustering.
 Hierarchical clustering produces a dendrogram you can manipulate interactively to decide on the most useful number of clusters using Cluster Summaries or other heuristics.
 You can also add spatial measures to stacked data to allow you to cluster specific defect patterns.

 Multivariate Dependence Techniques

 For multivariate dependence techniques, JMP provides partial least squares regression (PLS), discriminant analysis, naïve Bayes and nearest neighbor classifiers, and the Gaussian Process.

 The Discriminant platform allows you to understand which combination of X's help to explain category membership of a Y. It provides linear, quadratic or regularized methods for discrimination, stepwise selection of X's if needed, and allows you to easily inspect uncertain or misclassified rows to decide what follow-up or remedial action is required.
 Discriminant can efficiently tackle wide or very wide problems by using an optimally estimated covariance matrix obtained by shrinking the off-diagonal entries appropriately.